Alexis Jordan

 Alexis Jordan (born April 7, 1992) is an American former singer and actress from Columbia, South Carolina.
 Jordan rose to fame as a contestant on the first season of America's Got Talent in 2006 at the age of 14.
 After being eliminated from the show, she began to upload cover songs to YouTube, which received millions of views.
-The exposure led Jordan to the attention of Norwegian production team Stargate and American rapper Jay Z, who both went on to sign her to their joint label, StarRoc.
+The exposure led Jordan to the attention of Norwegian production team Stargate and American rapper Jay-Z, who both went on to sign her to their joint label, StarRoc.

 Jordan's debut single, "Happiness", was released in September 2010, and reached number one in the Netherlands and Norway, and also became a top-three hit in Australia and the United Kingdom.
 Jordan's debut self-titled album was released on February 25, 2011.
 "Good Girl" was released as Jordan's second single in February 2011.
 It debuted on the UK Albums Chart at No. 9 and on the Australian Albums Chart at No. 11.
 Jordan also featured on Sean Paul's single "Got 2 Luv U", which reached number one in Switzerland and Bulgaria.

 Life and career

 1992–2008: Early life and career beginnings

-Jordan was born on April 7, 1992, in Columbia, South Carolina, to a mother of African American, white, Native American descent and a Puerto Rican father.
+Alexis Jordan was born on April 7, 1992, in Columbia, South Carolina, to a mother of African American, Native American and European descent and a Puerto Rican father.
 Jordan began writing songs while she was in third grade.
 At the age of 11, she moved with her parents and three younger siblings Taylor, Malichai and Malcolm to Santa Clarita, California, to pursue a career in the arts.
 At the age of 12, Jordan served as an opening act for Smokey Robinson at a Stevie Wonder tribute concert.

 In 2006, Jordan auditioned for the first season of America's Got Talent.
 She sang Whitney Houston's "I Have Nothing" at her audition and made it through to the next round, only to be eliminated in the semifinals.
 Judge Brandy brought her back to compete in the semifinals, after the public didn't gather enough votes for Jordan.
 After being eliminated from the show, Jordan and her family moved to Atlanta to be closer to the music industry.
 While there, she began to upload cover songs on YouTube while submitting demos.
 By 2008, Jordan's YouTube page was racking up millions of views.
 The exposure led Jordan to the attention of production team Stargate who called her to fly to New York and record a few songs with them.
 While in the studio, rapper Jay-Z walked in, which ultimately resulted in Jordan becoming the first artist signed to the new, Sony Music-affiliated label, StarRoc/Roc Nation – a joint venture between Stargate and Jay-Z's Roc Nation label.